mph-/zfitpy/README.md

    $ zfitter --net "CPE('K', 'alpha')" --draw --output CPE.png
 ```

-The data can be plotted without fitting if the `ranges` argument is not specified.
+The data can be plotted without fitting if the `ranges` option is not specified.
 For example:

 ``` bash
    $ zfitter --plot-data --input demo/E4990A-example1.csv